- March 2021 (1)

-Traditionally, railcar management systems have been a hodgepodge of paper and spreadsheets, systems that lead to information gaps that have a direct impact on efficiency.
+Traditionally, railcar tracking systems have been a hodgepodge of paper and spreadsheets, systems that lead to information gaps that have a direct impact on efficiency.
 We’ve talked about why you should consider making a change to a railcar tracking system, but regardless of the system you use, you may run up against some common challenges, involving both technology and people.
 The good news is, the right system, with the right features, can help you overcome them.
+[Read more about The Essential Railcar Tracking Guide]

 The nature of traditional systems can make sharing information a challenge — reconciling hard copies with electronic files is never a one-click task, for instance.
 But even if you’ve made the leap to a more high-tech system, you might find barriers to sharing updates across your team or even with your clients.
 Sharing information is vital to every aspect of your business, as it allows you to be proactive in your customer relationships and keep everyone on your team informed.
 It’s important that your tracking system supports that.